 Over 700,000 acres of pine-hardwood forest with gently rolling terrain make up the Enoree Ranger District.
 Headleys Creek runs through the area a bit over half a mile away from the campground by road.

 Brick House offers a year-round primitive, single loop campground with 21 campsites.
 The small campground offers a primitive laid back setting that one can relax and enjoy in.
-During big game deer and turkey season nine campsites are available on a first-come, first-serve basis and are paid for at the campground kiosk using the scan and pay system and a smart phone.
-Twelve campsites are available by reservation only year round through recreation.gov.
+Available by reservation only year round through recreation.gov.

 USDA Forest Service, Enoree Ranger District 20 Work Center Road Whitmire SC 29178